Senator, you're no Jack Kennedy: Context

 The debate was held on October 5, 1988, at the Civic Auditorium in Omaha, Nebraska.
 One of the moderators, Judy Woodruff, set the stage by addressing the audience: "Based on the history since World War II, there is almost a 50–50 chance that one of the two men here tonight will become president of the United States."

 From Martin Van Buren in 1836 up to the time of the debate, no sitting vice president had been elected president.
-Republican George H. W. Bush hoped to become the first one since that time.
+Republican George H. W. Bush hoped to become the first one since that time; in the event he would succeed in being so elected a month later.

 After Quayle became Bush's vice presidential running mate, questions were raised in the press about his age (he was 41 at the time); his limited term of service in the Senate; his grades in college; his National Guard duty (which Democrats claimed helped him avoid serving in the military during the Vietnam War); and his overall ability to lead the nation in the case of the incapacitation of the president, which became a central issue in the 1988 debate.

 Quayle had routinely been comparing himself to Kennedy in his stump speech.

 In a mock debate with Dennis E. Eckart, Bentsen used the casual remark "you're no Jack Kennedy and George Bush is no Ronald Reagan."

 Quayle did not directly compare himself with Kennedy in terms of accomplishment, but in terms of length of congressional service; Quayle served for 12 years while Kennedy served for 14.
 When Kennedy successfully sought the Democratic nomination in 1960, he had less experience than his primary opponents, most of whom had more seniority in the Senate.
 While it was a statement of fact, some of Quayle's advisors suggested that this comparison could cause trouble.